JimmyTran1206/m1-0225-code-solutions/html-lists/html-lists-quiz-notes.md

 - What is the difference between an ordered list and an unordered list in HTML?

+  > Ordered list signifies that the sequence of items matter, usually marked by sequence of numbers or letter.
+Unordered list presents items in no specific order, usually marked with bullet points.

 - Is an HTML list a block element or an inline element?
+  > `<ul>`, `<ol>`, and `<li>` are all block elements

 ## Notes